Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/Wandering Museum/Dr Carda Halftusk.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A middle-aged woman with a dash of orc blood – she is heavily built, and small tusks protrude from her lower jaw.
 She wears an elegant dress with complicated puffed sleeves, and a pair of spectacles perch on her nose.
 >^IntroText

 ### Description